 He also owns Callipo Gelati, which produces the Pizzo area's famed ice cream for worldwide export, a 200-bed luxury country resort and health spa overlooking the Mediterranean, and a volleyball team that plays in Italy's national first division.

 Achieving all this would be impressive anywhere in Italy.
 Achieving it in an economically depressed region like Calabria, home of one of the world's most feared and powerful organised crime groups, the 'Ndrangheta, is perhaps unique.
-[Article continues] SYTags: Mafia, Icecream
+[Article continues] SYTags: Tuna, Icecream